ashresh1974/ecerti/README.md

 <<<<<<< HEAD
 # e-Certificate Management System

-This project is an e-certificate management system for an engineering college.
+This project is an e-certificate management system.
 It consists of a React.js frontend and a Node.js backend with a MySQL database.

 ## Project Structure